Green Dot® Prepaid Card

 The MoneyPak has been brought back despite being discontinued in 2015 due to scams and swindlers.
 It is currently the only last surviving reloadpack in circulation today, with the exception of Netspend Reload Pack & Reloadit.

 Last year in 2017 it was announced on Forbes that Green Dot® has purchased Russell Simmons “Rush Card” for $167 million or more.
 In 2015 Green Dot® acquired the Achieve Card and Account Now.
 These acquisitions make Green Dot one of the most powerful debit card companies in existence.

 Green Dot® Card Benefits

-We’ve mention a little bit about Green Dot® so users are aware of the power behind the Green Dot® brand.
+We’ve mention a little bit about Green Dot® so that users are aware of the strength behind the Green Dot® brand.
 The first benefit of owning a Green Dot® card is strong security.
 To register your Green Dot® card you are required to follow certain guidelines concerning your username and password.
-Green Dot® bank is a financial institution that’s insured by the FDIC.
+Green Dot® bank is also a financial institution that’s insured by the FDIC.

 Green Dot® Reloadable Card

 Green Dot Reload CardGreen Dot® Reloadable Debit Card – one of the best options for debit card users.